MaxCoppa/MaxCoppa/README.md

 ## Currently Working On

 - **Deep Learning for Time Series**
-  Developing Transformer-based and sequential architectures for financial time series under distribution shift, emphasizing leakage-free validation and robustness to low signal-to-noise regimes.

-- **QRT Asset Allocation Performance Forecasting — *Trust or Short?***
-  Building statistically robust models to predict whether daily asset allocations should be followed or shorted in a highly noisy financial environment (ChallengeData 2025).
+  Studying foundation model adaptation and forecasting-based pretraining for multivariate time series classification on LSST, with systematic evaluation of linear probing, partial fine-tuning, and representation robustness under non-stationary conditions.
+Project supervised by prof. Romain Tavenard (IRISA Inria).

-- **Federated Learning under Byzantine Attacks** Studying adversarial robustness in distributed learning through analysis of Byzantine-resilient aggregation rules under gradient poisoning attacks.
+- **Federated Learning under Byzantine Attacks** Implementing and benchmarking robust aggregation methods in federated learning to mitigate gradient poisoning attacks and quantify robustness–performance trade-offs in adversarial settings.
+Project supervised by prof. El Mahdi El Mhamdi.

 - **Optimal Transport**
-  Exploring theoretical and computational aspects of Wasserstein distances and Sinkhorn regularization for distribution alignment in modern machine learning.
+  Contributing to the open-source OTT-JAX toolbox by implementing and experimentally validating advanced optimal transport algorithms (e.g., constrained Sinkhorn, annealed regularization schedules, or hierarchical low-rank refinement), and packaging the results into a research-grade tutorial notebook for integration into the official library.
+Project from the Optimal Transport course, supervised by Marco Cuturi (Apple / ENSAE)

+- **QRT Asset Allocation Performance Forecasting: Trust or Short?**
+  Developing statistical and machine learning models to predict the directional performance of systematic asset allocations, addressing low signal-to-noise ratios, temporal dependence, and leakage-free validation in financial time series.
+[ChallengeData](https://challengedata.ens.fr/participants/challenges/167/) ENS 2026
 ---

 ## Featured Projects